Last Updated on February 15, 2021 by Maggie Sutton

 Option 2: Moving Services/Shipping Containers

 Hiring a moving service or renting shipping containers is much more expensive because it includes the actual shipping charges, which are quite steep, depending on how much space you need.
 However, this is a good option if you are planning to fly to your new city, have too much stuff to fit in a rental truck, or just don’t want to worry about driving a large truck across the country.
+Shipping containers could also be a better idea when it comes to shipping any fish, coral, or plants that you have in your inventory, as not only will you be able to use shipping warmers to help them stay at a constant temperature during transportation, but you will know that they’re being kept safe at all times.
+As a result, some people will only use this method when it comes to moving house.

 - Green Line Movers: This website gives you a quote based on the actual items you will be packing, so it’s difficult to get a generalized quote.
 Based on some general household items, the estimate came out to $2,300.